w-lfpup/hyperevents-js/README.md

 ## ES Modules

-Super chunk can fetch esmodules using the following syntax:
+Fetch esmodules using the following syntax:

 ```html
 <div